the-monochord/cancelandholdattime-polyfill/docs/tests.md

 The console.log will reveal, that less, than 1000 milliseconds have passed and ctx.currentTime - 1 will be less, than 0.
 This is an issue of setTimeout, not the webaudio api.

+## changing value back in time

+**cancelling scheduled values, then set value before it** - https://jsfiddle.net/lmeszaros/491dxvqL/4/

+firefox and chrome works the same: volume starts at 0, then at 1 (invocationTime) the volume changes to 0.5

+**cancelling scheduled values, then set value after it** - https://jsfiddle.net/lmeszaros/491dxvqL/5/

+firefox and chrome works the same: volume starts at 0, then at 1.5 (invocationTime - 0.5) the volume changes to 0.5

+### Conclusion

+targetTime in setValueAtTime(targetTime) clamps to invokation time, when targetTime < invocationTime if there are ramps going at that time, then they will recalculate from the set value at invocationTime, it will not try to interpolate where should the ramp be